Mohammad Ali Jauhar: Khilafat movement in India

-Jauhar had attended the founding meeting of the All India Muslim League in Dacca in 1906, and served as its president in 1918.
+Jawhar had attended the founding meeting of the All India Muslim League in Dacca in 1906, and served as its president in 1918.
 He remained active in the League till 1928.
-Jauhar "had the unique distinction of having directed the affairs of the three most important political parties/movements in the country—The Indian National Congress, the All India Muslim League and the Khilafat movement."
+Jawhar "had the unique distinction of having directed the affairs of the three most important political parties/movements in the country — The Indian National Congress, the All India Muslim League and the Khilafat movement."

-He represented the Muslim delegation that travelled to England in 1919 to convince the British government to influence the Turkish nationalist Mustafa Kemal not to depose the Sultan of Turkey, who was the Caliph of Islam and the presumed leader of all Islamic nations of that time.
+He represented the Muslim League delegation that travelled to England in 1919 to convince the British government to influence the Turkish nationalist Mustafa Kemal not to depose the Sultan of Turkey, who was the Caliph of Islam and the presumed leader of all the Islamic nations of that time.
 British government's rejection of their demands resulted in the formation of the Khilafat committee which directed Muslims all over India to protest and boycott the British government.